EsGeh/sgDevice/README.md

 - [USBMidiKliK](https://github.com/EsGeh/USBMidiKliK.git):

-	Very advanced way to turn the Arduino into a native MIDI Device.
+	Turn the Arduino into a native MIDI Device.